soup-bowl/soup-bowl.github.io/_posts/2021-04-25-i-made-cardboard-macintosh-with-a-raspberry-pi.md

 Create a blank file **ssh** inside this directory.
 On Windows, you might need to temporarily turn off hide file extensions, create a new text file and remove the .txt extension.
 If it moans, your text editor’s save as dialog should be able to achieve it.

 Create another file in this directory called **wpa\_supplicant.conf**.
-Open this file in a code editor, and change the contents to this (replacing the <text> with your own information – [taken from here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)):
+Open this file in a code editor, and change the contents to this, replacing the <text> with your own information:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev